Entry criteria (GCSE grades):

 Because of the importance of Mathematics, it is the only subject with a second A Level.
 Further Mathematics extends the standard of A Level Mathematics in both depth and breadth.
 Further Mathematics gives the opportunity to study exciting areas of mathematics, such as complex numbers, matrices and differential equations.

-Mathematics is the only subject with a second A Level.
-Further Mathematics gives the opportunity to study exciting areas of Mathematics, such as complex numbers matrices and differential equations in more depth and breadth.
-The topics covered will deepen your knowledge and understanding of both pure and applied Mathematics and provide an introduction to those studied at degree level.
+The topics covered will deepen your knowledge and understanding of both pure and applied mathematics as well as providing an introduction to those studied at degree level.

-The content of the A Level Further Mathematics B (MEI) consists of a mandatory unit of Pure Mathematics and then a combination of optional units.
+The content of the A Level Further Mathematics consists of Pure Mathematics, Mechanics and Statistics.